-- Add the egg yolks to the mixture and mix with a whisk until smooth.
+- Add the egg yolks to the mixture and mix it with a whisk until smooth.

 - Sift the flour and baking powder over the egg yolk mixture.
-Mix with a spatula until smooth.
+Mix until smooth.
+Preheat oven to 350 F.

-- Using a stand mixer or a hand held mixer, whisk the egg whites until frothy.
-Add in the cream of tartar and continue whisking until soft peaks form.
+- Using a stand mixer or a handheld mixer, whisk the egg whites until frothy.
+Add in the lemon juice and continue whisking until soft peaks form.
 Gradually add sugar in small amounts until stiff peaks form.

 - Gently fold the egg whites into the egg yolk mixture , ⅓ of the egg whites at a time.
 The final mixture should be uniform in color.

 - Spoon the batter into 12 large muffin molds.
-I used this silicone cups*.
+I used these silicone cups*.

-- Arrange the cups in a rimmed baking pan and place in a 350F preheated oven.
-Gently pour about ¾ cup of water into the baking pan.
+- Arrange the cups in a large rimmed baking pan or a roasting pan.
+Place in a 350F preheated oven.
+Gently pour water into the roasting pan until the mamon molds are 1/3 submerged at their bottom.
 Be careful not to pour any water into the cups.

 - Bake for 25-30 minutes or until a toothpick inserted into the middle a mamon comes out clean.
-Cool in a wire rack and if desired, remove from cups before serving.
+Turn off the oven.
+Leave the oven door slightly open and let the mamon sit for about 3 minutes inside.
+Take them out and cool on a wire rack and if desired, remove from cups before serving.

 If you make this, please use hashtag #womanscribbles on Instagram or tag me @sanna.womanscribbles.
 I would like to see your baking!